dangw/react-render-plugin/README.md

 `props` is an object or a require path that exports an object

 `output` is the output file path

+`hot` is a optional root path for modules that should be refreshed when hot loading

 ## An Isomorphic Example
 Here's an example of building an isomorphic static html.
 The default data is passed to the plugin while the react component creates a data island and sets the default props.